wwiedermann/dda/cran-comments.md

 - See NEWS.md for the changelog.

 Check results
-- Ran R CMD check --as-cran locally (Windows 11 and macOS Sequoia) plus on win-builder.
+- Ran R CMD check --as-cran locally (Windows 11 and macOS Ventura) plus on win-builder.
 - Tested on the current CRAN release platform(s) and on Windows via the win-builder service.

 Package details for CRAN reviewers